March 12, 2026

 Graves are being prepared for the victims following a missile strike on a school in Minab.
 Credit: Reuters

 This is where the forest is lost for the trees.
 The school was real.
 The children were real.
 The explosion was real.
-The leading explanation is that the lethal system acted on outdated targeting data.
-Yet the central public debate risks collapsing into whether anyone meant it, as though mass death becomes fundamentally different once translated into the language of administrative error.
+Yet the central public debate risks collapsing into whether anyone meant it, as though mass death becomes fundamentally different once focus is steered towards states of mind, duty, competence, and administrative error.

 Final Assessment